 A Japanese dermatologist, Masumi Inaba, theorized that an excess of saturated fat (mostly from red meat) in the diets of men predisposed to baldness might hasten the balding process.
 As I wrote on another page, certain areas of scalp tissue produce the enzyme 5-alpha reductase.
 The sebaceous (oil) glands adjacent to each follicle also produce this enzyme.
 As fat in the diet increases, there is an increased activity in these sebaceous glands.
 With this increased activity, there is an increased production of this enzyme which converts circulating testosterone into DHT.
 This in turn has an adverse effect on the follicles.

-The best advice I have about diet is just to eat wholesome, nutritious low fat meals.
+The best advice I have about diet is just to eat wholesome, nutritious meals.
 This certainly will not grow new hair, but it will keep you fit and healthy.
 Just to be safe, though, I mix some brewer's yeast in a glass of orange juice in the morning for the vitamin B-complex, trace minerals, and amino acids.
 (See my article on brewer's yeast.)
-I also take a teaspoonful of cod liver oil and eat a few walnuts for the omega-3 fatty acids, and I eat some raw sunflower seeds and pecans for the omega-6.
-The usual American diet already contains too much omega-6 though.
+I also take a teaspoonful of cod liver oil and eat a few walnuts for the omega-3 fatty acids, and I eat some raw sunflower seeds and pecans and avocados.
+The fats in these real food are healthful.

 Try plain yogurt with the National Yogurt Association (NYA) seal on it.
 This means that this yogurt has “live and active cultures.”
 Avoid the yogurts whose labels say “made with Active Cultures.”
 These yogurts are probably heat-treated after fermentation.
 If this is the case, all the good bacteria are dead.
 Get Gary B. Huffnagle’s The Probiotics Revolution at the library to find out why this real food is good for the hair, skin, and general health.